Mel Lastman: Mayoralty

 While supporting development, he also supported the introduction of residential rent controls in the mid-1970s.

-In 1975, Lastman ran for the Legislative Assembly of Ontario as a Progressive Conservative candidate.
-He lost to former Toronto Mayor, Phil Givens, who was running for the Ontario Liberal Party in the Armourdale electoral district.
+In 1975, Lastman ran for the Legislative Assembly of Ontario as a Progressive Conservative candidate in the Armourdale electoral district.
+He lost to former Toronto Mayor Phil Givens who was running for the Ontario Liberal Party.
 That provincial election was his only election loss throughout his career.

 Lastman joined the Ontario Liberal Party in 1987, although he subsequently claimed that it was the result of a misunderstanding.
 He agreed to support Norman Gardner's bid for the Liberal nomination in Willowdale, and did not realize that he was also purchasing a party membership card in the process.
 He did not regret his accidental membership, but said he had no long-term loyalty to the party (Globe and Mail, April 28, 1987).

 Lastman was a critic of Metropolitan Toronto's Metro Hall, attacking Metro Council's decision to locate the $220 million building downtown.
 He argued that it would be more equitable and would have been much cheaper to build the headquarters in the suburbs.
 Metro Hall was later passed over in favour of City Hall for the future amalgamated city of Toronto.
 An attempt to put it up for sale only received a maximum bid of $125 million which was far below the construction cost.

 Throughout Lastman's political career, he was generally supported by the Progressive Conservatives and Liberals, such as Norman Gardner, Mike Colle, Mike Feldman, Joe Volpe, and David Shiner.
 Though usually opposed by the New Democratic Party, he did cross party lines to work with left-leaning councillors Jack Layton and Olivia Chow.